postmates/PMJSON/README.md

 * Add `Hashable` to `JSONEvent` and `JSONParserError`.
 * Make `JSONParserError` conform to `CustomNSError` for better Obj-C errors.
+* Full JSON stream support. `JSONParser` and `JSONDecoder` can now both operate in streaming mode, a new type `JSONStreamDecoder` was added as a lazy sequence of JSON values, and a convenience method `JSON.decodeStream(_:)` was added.
+* Rename `JSONEventGenerator` to `JSONEventIterator` and `JSONParserGenerator` to `JSONParserIterator`.
+The old names are available (but deprecated) for backwards compatibility.
+* Add support for pattern matching with `JSONParserError`.
+It should now work just like any other error, allowing you to say e.g. `if case JSONParserError.invalidSyntax = error { … }`.

 #### v1.0.1 (2016-09-15)